Can Free-Shipping Hurt Online Retailers? Evidence from Online Grocery Shopping

 44 Pages Posted: 9 Oct 2014 Last revised: 8 May 2020

-In this paper we investigate optimal pricing strategies for an online grocery retailer who derives its proits from delivery fees and grocery sales.
-We base our theoretical framework upon the well-established work of Schmalensee (1981) in two-part pricing, while allowing for repeat purchase occasions as in Phillips and Battalio (1983).
+In this paper, we investigate optimal pricing strategies for an online grocery retailer that derives its profits from delivery fees and grocery sales.
+We base our theoretical framework on the well-established work of Schmalensee (1981) in two-part pricing, while allowing for repeat purchase occasions.
 We derive testable implications that we take to data using a unique dataset detailing transaction information from an online grocery retailer in a Western European country.
-We find that the number of transactions and the average size of grocery baskets purchased are positively correlated.
-We also observe two customer groups in our data that differ in their willingness to pay.
-This observation together with robust evidence that price-sensitive customers buy larger baskets are consistent with an optimal pricing strategy that offers discounts for B2B customers and charges higher prices to households for grocery delivery.
-We conclude that firms may increase profits by implementing alternative and simpler pricing strategies that combine second and third degree price discrimination schemes.
+We find that an increase in the number of deliveries is associated with a greater-than proportional increase in grocery sales, implying that preferences for deliveries and groceries are negatively correlated.
+Therefore, counter to the current popularity of free shipping, the observed strategy of discounting groceries and charging high delivery fees appears to be optimal in our empirical setting.

 Keywords: Metering, price discrimination, online grocery sales

 JEL Classification: L11, L86, M20